FabricMC/fabric-docs/contributing.md

 Snippet labels should be descriptive, because that helps with maintaining them in the future.
 Snippets should also be copyable as-is, so for instance all open brackets should be closed.

+If possible, code in snippets should not be explained with comments, because they aren't very accessible and they cannot be translated.
+Instead, consider explaining in the Markdown page.

 For example:

 ::: tabs